My Rating: Put it on your list

 The author does a good job of not being too narrow (explaining how much poetry is throughout the Bible, and looking into proverbs that aren’t just the book of Proverbs).
 This is especially true in the visionary writings chapter, while heavy on Revelation, the chapter didn’t focus on it only.
 The split of each chapter on reading, then preaching is valuable.
 The first part offers a great intro to the genre, with the second part being on preaching (or teaching).

 In some ways, it was odd that this is written for preaching, as I would expect most preachers/pastors to have learned these structures in seminary or somewhere else before preaching.
 That said, I think it is great that genre is getting some publicity, and it’s focus is getting to more people, especially those interested in teaching.
 Too many errors in interpreting various verses/chapters in the Bible come from not having even a basic understanding of literature.

 Overall, the book is valuable and a good place to start for those wanting to learn more about writings of the Bible, the end of each chapter gives additional resources (books) you can look into to expand your understanding.
 For those who aren’t preachers, it is still a book to add to your list.
 I’m not sure you’ll find a better intro to genres of the Bible.
 O’Donnell has a bit of a ‘preaching’ stick that gets a little long/redundant, but most points are still applicable to regular teachers and Bible study leaders.

-*I received a free copy of this book in exchange for an honest review.
+*I received a free copy of this book from Crossway, in exchange for an honest review.